-Figure 10: Impact of population increases on activity and costs to 2021
+Figure 10: Impact of population increases of on activity and costs to 2021 i iguic io. inipuot oi population moreases (on ability and 00010 to 2021

 Whilst hospital admission rates for the older population in North Somerset are currently among the lowest in the south, they are almost certainly not sustainable into the future in the context of reduced funding and constrained capacity.
 Therefore, we need to focus our efforts and resources in supporting people to stay well and out of hospital wherever possible.
 We also need to work together to reduce the length of time people who are admitted to hospital stay.
 North Somerset residents currently spend longer in hospital (for both elective and non-elective spells) than residents in comparable CCG areas.